ninad/ninad.github.io/conversation-patterns.md

 * After you finish, ask if that answered the questions for the person.
 * Ask if any other information is needed

+### Giving an update to a group or 1:1
+* Think about who you are giving an update to
+* Set the context _Im going to discuss an update on this_
+* If there was a previous update, summaries it quickly _last week we discussed this_
+* What do they know already, what do they need to know *today*
+* Pause and clarify if _this is helpful_

+### Asking for an update
+* Recommended medium: Email or Chat
+* Set the context of what project you're asking an update for

 ### Requesting a meeting as a host
 Here are some key things to keep in mind when requesting for a meeting.
 * Give context of what the meeting is about